What is TC40 & SAFE Data?

 Of all the transactions that had TC40 data, 11.3% of the fraud cases were resolved with a prevention alert and 63.7% advanced to a chargeback.
 However, 25% of transactions listed on the TC40 reports didn’t have an alert nor a chargeback.

-SAFE and TC40 data ensures that nearly everyone involved is aware of instances of fraud — everyone except the merchant.
+SAFE and TC40 data ensures that nearly everyone involved is aware of instances of fraud — everyone except you, the merchant.

-Most merchants know what a chargeback-to-transaction ratio is, what the thresholds are for this metric, and what happens if disputes aren’t managed properly.
+You probably know what a chargeback-to-transaction ratio is, what the thresholds are for this metric, and what happens if disputes aren’t managed properly.

-Merchants are usually less familiar with fraud monitoring programs, the fraud-to-sales metrics, and the role TC40 and SAFE data plays.
+But you might be less familiar with fraud monitoring programs, the fraud-to-sales metrics, and the role TC40 and SAFE data plays.
 This unfamiliarity can cause problems.

 Value of Monthly Fraud TransactionsMonthly Ratio of Fraud Dollars to Sales Dollars